awsdocs/aws-systems-manager-user-guide/doc_source/data-protection.md

 You can use Amazon Virtual Private Cloud \(Amazon VPC\) to create boundaries between resources in your managed instances and control traffic between them, your on\-premises network, and the internet\.
 For details, see [\(Optional\) Create a Virtual Private Cloud endpoint](setup-create-vpc.md)\.

-For more information about Amazon Virtual Private Cloud security, see [Security](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_Security.html) in the *Amazon VPC User Guide*\.
+For more information about Amazon Virtual Private Cloud security, see [Internetwork traffic privacy in Amazon VPC](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_Security.html) in the *Amazon VPC User Guide*\.